 |112 paracetamol tablets (500mg)||14 days|

-Do not take more than 8 paracetamol tablets in any 24 hours period.
+Do not take more than 8 500mcg paracetamol tablets in any 24 hours period.

-Additionally, watch out for other products which might contain paracetamol such as cold and flu medications - particularly drinks and suspensions (syrups like Calpol, Night Nurse and Beechams) which might contain paracetamol.
+Additionally, watch out for other products which might contain paracetamol, such as cold and flu medications - particularly drinks and suspensions (syrups like Calpol, Night Nurse and Beechams) which might contain paracetamol.
+Moreover, the quantity of paracetamol in these types of medicines may be higher than standard paracetamol tablets.

 Always read the label of other medicine you are taking to make sure you do not accidentally take too much paracetamol.
 If you are unsure, speak to your doctor or a pharmacist.